Gourd things come to those who wait!

 By the end of the summer, Science World staff reached out, letting us know that pumpkins had virtually taken over their garden!

-So when our youth and young adults were looking for places to volunteer again this October, Science World invited them back to carve the same pumpkins they had planted earlier this year.
+So when our youth and adults were looking for places to volunteer again this October, Science World invited them back to carve the same pumpkins they had planted earlier this year.
 After a Saturday morning with museum staff, CAN participants carved everything from ghoulish figures to festive silhouettes.

 “Science World is thrilled to work collaboratively with CAN,” said Cindy Wagner, Director of Visitor Experience.
-“It was an absolute pleasure to share this Halloween experience with CAN’s youth and young adults and our visitors.”
+“It was an absolute pleasure to share this Halloween experience with CAN’s youth and adults and our visitors.”

 Thanks to Science World’s enthusiasm for showcasing our programs, thousands of museum visitors were treated to a special Halloween treat, courtesy of CAN participants!